rouanw/rouanw.github.io/_drafts/why-should-i-be-a-polyglot-programmer.md

 	1 year Python experience
 	2 years Java experience

 they're concerned that the person doesn't have the skills required for the job.
 I'm going to argue that this reaction, although natural, is misguided.
 I say that the person with the second CV might well be a better developer on a C# project, despite having little or no C# experience.
-As you read on you'll see that I'm talking about any developer who happens to know a few languages, but a particular kind of polyglot programmer (with a very [particular set of skills](http://www.youtube.com/watch?v=B0hZ1KKpV54)).
+As you read on you'll see that I'm not talking about any developer who happens to know a few languages, but a particular kind of polyglot programmer (with a very [particular set of skills](http://www.youtube.com/watch?v=B0hZ1KKpV54)).

 Let me set the scene.
 Your organisation's technology stack is .NET.
 Your development team is a group of seasoned .NET developers.
 Their experience ranges from about 5-15 years.
 Let's say you hire the person with the second CV.
 She has a number of years of experience under her belt, but no .NET experience at all.